Punch Line SF Wins Back Lease! Morgan Stanley & Google Back Down From Eviction

 The Punch Line Comedy Club not only avoided getting kicked out this August, but they also scored a multi-year lease and legacy business status on Monday.
 North Beach Supervisor Aaron Peskin told the press, “The city and the comic community were serious when we said that displacement wasn’t a laughing matter, I want to acknowledge the staff at the Punch Line and Google for negotiating in good faith and remind the community that organizing gets the goods.
 Long live the Punch Line!”

 The home of Punch Line is on top of the 9 Maritime Plaza complex, which is owned by Morgan Stanley, whose primary tenant is Google.
-This Spring Stanley and Google were set to throw Punch Line out of the complex.
-Comedians Dave Chapelle, Nato Green, W. Kamau Bell and many others led the charge against evicting the Punch Line, which has been a historical venue for comedy in America for nearly 40 years.
-(Brokeassstuart.com broke that news on May 7th, 2019)
+This Spring Morgan Stanley were set to throw Punch Line out of the complex.
+Comedians Dave Chappelle, Nato Green, W. Kamau Bell and many others led the charge against evicting the Punch Line, which has been a historical venue for comedy in America for nearly 40 years.
+(Brokeassstuart.com broke the news of the eviction on May 7th, 2019)